cuvar/cuvar/README.md

 <h1 align="center">Luca Müller</h1>
 <h3 align="left">Hi there 👋</h3>
 <p align="left">I'm Luca!
 I'm an aspiring fullstack software engineer with a passion for the web and a love for developing user-facing applications.
-I am enthusiastic about learning and exploring new technologies and fields, with a big interest in software architecture 😁.
-I'm currently contributing to the UI5 framework at SAP.
+I am enthusiastic about learning and exploring new technologies and fields, with a big interest in software architecture.
 </p>

 [my cv](https://cv.cuvar.dev/)